Princess Mononoke

 Ages 13+, but every child is different

-This film contains intense sequences of stylized fantasy violence, dismemberment, and dark, unsettling supernatural imagery.
-The complex moral questions and mature themes regarding environmental conflict require a level of emotional maturity typically found in early teenagers.
+This film contains significant stylized violence, including decapitations and graphic injuries, which may be distressing for younger viewers.
+The complex moral themes and intense atmosphere require a level of maturity typically found in early teenagers.

 Content Safety Breakdown